 The Danube River that flows through Vienna is also being tamed through a long-term plan to alleviate floods and create new public spaces.
 By carving a channel called the New Danube, the city has created a flood protection measure that doubles as a water sports venue during non-flood periods.
 The soil excavated for the New Danube, meanwhile, was used to create Danube Island, a new public park right in the city centre.

-Sydney aims to increase its urban canopy cover © Sydney
+Sydney aims to increase its urban canopy cover © City of Sydney

 The revitalised Wynyard Quarter along Auckland’s waterfront © Jonny Davis